I went for an easy build with lots of tool storage - I didn't add a fence because I wanted to use the two cabinets as workstations too.

 Place the cabinet front face down and attach the back. - I used 1/2" plywood for the back.

 Drill holes for shelf pins.
-I used a scrap piece of 1 x 6 on the bottom of the cabinet, as a guide for where to start drilling the holes.
+I used a scrap piece of 1 x 6 on the bottom of the cabinet as a guide for where to start drilling the holes.

-Well, At this point, both cabinets should look like this:
+Well, at this point, both cabinets should look like this:

 7. ADD EDGE BANDING TO DOORS (Optional) & INSTALL HINGES